Ultrafast pulse measurement via time-domain single-pixel imaging: Methods

 We break it into a 4 by 8 matrix consisting of 4 sub-rows:

-This procedure will quadruple the acquisition time but provide a precise pulse train with less interference between adjacent TFO replicas, and hence the accurate measurement.
+This procedure will quadruple the acquisition time but provide a precise pulse train with less interference between adjacent TFO replicas, and hence a more accurate measurement.
 One can skip this procedure when a short pulse duration laser is used.
-The corresponding simulation results can be found in Supplementary Section 5.
+The corresponding simulation results can be found in Supplementary Section 4. {As a comparison, if a pulse with a longer pulse duration is used, one has to break each row of Hadamard matrix into more sub-rows, which will lead to an increased data acquisition time}.
 It is noteworthy that the original Hadamard matrix consists of both 1 and -1 elements.
 However, since our DMD can only encode non-negative values, we use shifted Hadamard matrix in our temporal encoding: $H_{\text{shift}} = (H+1)/2$.

-The sampling rate of our system in is 10 Hz (for data in Fig. 2 and 3).
-Even though the sampling speed is faster than our delay stage ($\sim$4 Hz), we does not fully utilize the potential speed that could be attained with TFO gate.
-To achieve kHz-level speed, the hardware of our system, including a faster data acquisition system and a more sensitive THz detector, has to be upgraded with details given in Supplementary Section 7.
+The sampling rate of our system in is 10 Hz (for data in Fig. 4 and 5).
+Even though the sampling speed is faster than our delay stage ($\sim$2 Hz), we do not attain the potential speed that could be attained with TFO gate.
+To achieve kHz-level speed, the hardware of our system, including a faster data acquisition system and a more sensitive THz detector, has to be upgraded with details given in Supplementary Section 6.